SQL Connectors

 Supported Databases

-Agent Mesh Enterprise supports three database types for SQL connectors:
+Agent Mesh Enterprise supports the following database types for SQL connectors:

 Each database type uses the same configuration interface but requires connection parameters appropriate for that database system.